 Where is the adductor magnus muscle?

-What movements does the adductor magnus control?
+What movements does the adductor magnus muscle control?

-- Moves leg in toward the body
+- Moves leg in toward the body (adduction)

-- Twists the leg in toward the body via the hip
+- Straightens the leg at the hip (extension)

 Interesting facts about the adductor magnus muscle: